Applanga App Localization Logo

 How to Export Strings from the String Management Interface

-1. Open the String Management Interface then click Export
+1. Open the Editor for a specific language then click Export

 2. Select the appropriate file format, languages, and options for download then click Start Export